BolajiAyodeji/Blogposts/ck3izs56t00sed0s11z515m1j.md

 Looks great, right?
 Here's how you can make yours great too:

 1. Specify the type of commit:
- - **feature**:  The new feature you're adding to a particular application
+ - **feat**:  The new feature you're adding to a particular application
  - **fix**: A bug fix
  - **style**: Feature and updates related to styling
  - **refactor**: Refactoring a specific section of the codebase